 BIG BOARD RANK: 2

 This ranking is banking a lot on what Stingley put on tape a long time ago, but it's not as if that talent went anywhere.
 He has allowed only a 41.1% completion percentage for his career and has been starting since his freshman year.

-McDuffie has everything you could want from a high-end cornerback except length.
-At only 5-foot-11, McDuffie plays consistently bigger than that.
-He's allowed only 16 catches from 36 targets for 11 yards with no scores and five pass breakups.
+Outside of length, McDuffie has everything you could want from a high-end cornerback.
+At only 5-foot-11, McDuffie plays consistently bigger than his listed size.
+He's allowed only 16 catches from 36 targets for 111 yards with no scores and five pass breakups.

-Booth has some of the best feet in the draft class but got exposed a tad too often for our liking.
+Booth has some of the best feet in the draft class, but he got exposed a tad too often for our liking.
 He gave up 29 catches from 46 targets for 312 yards in his first full year as a starter.

 8. Kyler Gordon, Washington

 Gordon is a two-time Bruce Feldman’s Freaks List member and has played like one this season.
 He has played both outside corner and slot this season, earning an 89.6 coverage grade.